I've Got a Secret: Guest rounds

 On each typical episode, a celebrity guest came on the show with a secret.
 The celebrity usually opened the episode by coming out from the behind the curtain and saying "my name is [Name] and I've Got a Secret!", though sometimes they would say "and this is I've Got a Secret!".

-Early in the show's run, the celebrities would indeed have actual personal secrets similar to the other contestants.
-However, producer Allan Sherman later admitted that these celebrity "secrets" (such as Boris Karloff being afraid of mice) were frequently concocted by the show's staff, and the celebrities merely played along.
+Early in the show's run, the celebrities would have actual personal secrets similar to the other contestants.
+Producer Allan Sherman later admitted that these celebrity "secrets", such as Boris Karloff being afraid of mice, were frequently concocted by the show's staff, and the celebrities merely played along.

 The celebrity "secret" was slowly phased out during the mid-1950s, as an increasingly common activity for the celebrity guest was to challenge the panel in some sort of alternate game.
 Eventually, this became the primary use of the guest segment, and the pretense of having the panel guess the guest's secret was dropped altogether.
-The guest would simply come out with a challenge for the panel; sometimes ostensibly related to the guest or their current project, but other times not related to the guest at all.
+The guest would simply come out with a challenge for the panel, sometimes ostensibly related to the guest or their current project, but other times not related to the guest at all.

 Several of these challenges predated future game shows which used the same concepts, such as a game in which Woody Allen challenged the panel to guess words based on definitions written by children, which became the basis for Child's Play, and a pair of segments with Peter Falk and Soupy Sales in which the panel had to identify celebrities based on a series of photos starting with infancy and progressing older. which featured in the format of the show Face the Music.